bzz/scholar-alert-digest/README.md

 go run ./cmd/server
 ```

-will start a serve on http://localhost:8080
+will start a server on http://localhost:8080

 # License